 - a.
 Deployment Services.
 The MFRC deployment program provides resources, programs and support to CF families prior to, during and after a deployment.
 If you are, looking for a service not listed please contact the Resource Centre and we will make every effort to make it available to you.
-Deployment Services include: - (1) Resources and up-to-date mission/deployment information for children and adults: - (2) Assistance during family-related difficulties; - (3) Drop-in Centre for families; - (4) Special events and activities for adults and families (i.e. social events, regular informal gatherings etc); - (5) Family and reunification briefings; - (6) Deployment related workshops; - (7) Deployment child care; and - (8) The "Warm Line" phone service (a confidential, informal phone support network which keeps families informed of upcoming activities, community resources and provides an empathic ear if needed).
+Deployment Services include: - (1) Assistance during family-related difficulties; - (2) Drop-in Centre for families; - (3) Special events and activities for adults and families (i.e. social events, regular informal gatherings etc); - (4) Family and reunification briefings; and - (5) Deployment related workshops;